 The Forest of Stone Steles Museum is like a vivid historic book displaying stories, facts, and examples of lifestyles from ancient times.
 Different from other museums, there are 1,000 inscribed stones standing in front of you, which show you the history of that time.
 You can experience the historic atmosphere even though you can’t understand any Chinese.

-Join Trippest Popular Tour to Discover the Hidden Stories of Xi’an
+Join Trippest Popular Xi’an Tours to Discover the Hidden Gems in Xi’an

 Join our Two-Day Panoramic Tour, including the Terracotta Warriors, Xi’an City Wall, Muslim Quarter, the Tomb of Emperor Jingdi, Shaanxi History Museum, Tangbo Art Museum, and the Big Wild Goose Pagoda